You want to know how to write a book, but you’re not sure where to start.

 At that rate, you will have written the first draft of your book in two to three months.

-It is not difficult to set aside parts of your day as your writing time.
+Setting aside parts of your day as your writing time is not difficult.
 It doesn’t need to be in one hit, though.

 Twenty minutes after breakfast, half an hour at lunchtime, and stop watching TV in the evening can all add up to one thousand words a day quite easily.